 Five Borough Farm, a project of the Design Trust for Public Space, offers a roadmap to farmers and gardeners, City officials, and other stakeholders to understand and weigh the benefits of urban agriculture.
 Phase I (2009-12) was conducted in partnership with Added Value.
-Phase II (launched September 2012) is being conducted in partnership with the NYC Department of Parks & Recreation.
+Phase II (September 2012 - March 2014) was conducted in partnership with the NYC Department of Parks & Recreation.
+Phase III, in collaboration with Farming Concrete, will run from March through December 2014.

 There are more than 700 farms and gardens throughout the five boroughs of New York City that grow food (that's almost 3 times as many as the number of Starbucks franchises in the city).
 From schoolyards to the grounds of public housing developments, community gardens to public parks, New Yorkers have reclaimed land in every corner of the city for urban agriculture.
 Read more